catppuccin/tmux/README.md

 This module depends on [tmux-battery](https://github.com/tmux-plugins/tmux-battery/tree/master).

 #### Install
-The prefered way to install tmux-battery is using [TPM](https://github.com/tmux-plugins/tpm).
+The preferred way to install tmux-battery is using [TPM](https://github.com/tmux-plugins/tpm).

 #### Configure
 Load tmux-battery after you load catppuccin.